-Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
-That’s where Sylvan’s study skills program in the New York region can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
+Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
+Help ensure your teen or pre-teen is prepared to handle his or her increasingly hectic schedule with Sylvan’s study skills program in the New York region.
 We've specifically designed our study skills program for students in grades 4-12, focusing on "higher order" thinking skills and strategies such as time management, academic planning and interview preparation.
 Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
-Discover for yourself the many ways in which our knowledgeable tutors in the New York region can help set your child on the path to success.
+Get to know how our expert tutors in the New York region can help your son or daughter accomplish goals and take on any workload confidently.

 We Can Help With All Kinds of Study Skills, Including: